veganjay/ctf_writeups/Hackvent_2018/README.md

 - Stegsolve using the stereogram solver (offset 72)
 - [Online magic eye solver](http://magiceye.ecksdee.co.uk/)

-Crop the result, reshape to be a square and invert the colors to obtain a clean QR code:
+I cropped the result, reshaped to be a square and inverted the colors to obtain a clean QR code:

 ![teaser08_qrcode](images/teaser08_qrcode.png)

-Use an [online QR decoder](https://zxing.org/w/decode.jspx) to obtain the flag:
+I used an [online QR decoder](https://zxing.org/w/decode.jspx) to obtain the flag:

 HV18-p2LK-DNcI-YKw7-T9Ad-mH3v

-## Teaser -07
+## Teaser -07: Broken QR code

-To unlock the remainder of the teaser challenges, run binwalk on the pdf file:
+To unlock the remainder of the teaser challenges, I ran binwalk on the pdf file:

     binwalk -e -M --dd=".*" ZOoxjUSe1OVB7OPoVrsX.pdf